syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/server-side-application.md

 * [Create a Project using Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/vs2019-extensions/create-project)

-## Install Syncfusion Blazor PDFViewerServer NuGet package
+## Install Syncfusion Blazor PDFViewerServer NuGet package in the App

 To add Blazor PDF Viewer component in Blazor Server App, use `SfPdfViewerServer` component in corresponding NuGet based on the operating system of the server you intend to host, as shown below.,
 * For **Windows**, use [Syncfusion.Blazor.PdfViewerServer.Windows](https://www.nuget.org/packages/Syncfusion.Blazor.PdfViewerServer.Windows)